Greek Shrimp Scampi Pasta

 Greek Shrimp Scampi

-Greek Shrimp Scampi Ingredients
+Greek Shrimp Scampi Recipe Ingredients

-• Butter & Olive oil - butter is essential - I like the mix of the two but feel free to use one or the other if you prefer
+• BUTTER & OLIVE OIL: Butter is essential - I like the mix of the two but feel free to use one or the other if you prefer

-• Shrimp - peeled and deveined is always a good idea (I leave the tails on but that is optional)
+• SHRIMP: Peeled and deveined is always a good idea (I leave the tails on but that is optional)

-• Garlic - I love loads of it in my scampi - so beware.
+• GARLIC: I love loads of it in my scampi - so beware.
 Feel free to reduce to 2-3 cloves if you prefer a less garlicky scampi

-• Chili flakes - you guys know I throw chili flakes into just about everything - they add a nice bit of flavour and just a touch of smokiness I would say more than heat.
+• CHILI FLAKES: You guys know I throw chili flakes into just about everything - they add a nice bit of flavour and just a touch of smokiness I would say more than heat.
 If you want extra heat you will need to add more than what the recipe calls for.

-• Tomatoes - I like to use cherry tomatoes but any tomatoes will work just chop them into bite size pieces.
+• TOMATOES: I like to use cherry tomatoes but any tomatoes will work just chop them into bite size pieces.
 While I prefer the taste of fresh cherry tomatoes, you could certainly use seasoned canned tomatoes too.

-• Capers & Olives - I love the brininess they add - feel free to do just one or the other according to taste and adjust amounts to taste as well
+• CAPERS & OLIVES: I love the brininess they add - feel free to do just one or the other according to taste and adjust amounts to taste as well

 Greek Shrimp Scampi

-How To Make This Greek Shrimp Scampi:
+How To Make This Greek Easy Shrimp Scampi Recipe

 Greek Shrimp Scampi